Indyandie/favicon/README.md

 [@audreyfeldroy]: https://github.com/audreyfeldroy
 [favicon-cheat-sheet]: https://github.com/audreyfeldroy/favicon-cheat-sheet

-An fork (aberration) of the awesome [favicon-cheat-sheet] by [@audreyfeldroy].
+A fork (aberration) of the awesome [favicon-cheat-sheet] by [@audreyfeldroy].

 ## The HTML

 ### Basics

 For the main favicon itself, it's best for cross-browser compatibility not to use any HTML.
 Just name the file `favicon.ico` and place it in the root of your domain. [^1], [^2]

 This works in every desktop browser/version all the way back to IE6, except for SeaMonkey. [^1]